 The soup was thick, flavorful, and the chorizo was a wonderful smoky addition.
 This will definitely make a appearance on my menu again soon and next time I made add some biscuits for dipping!

 - Cook Time: about 1hr 30min

 - Yield: 6-8 servings

 I swapped out split pea soup’s traditional ham for chorizo in this recipe and oh boy this was a great decision!
-Don’t bother with fresh chorizo and go with the pre-cooked links you can find just about anywhere these days – fresh chorizo is difficult to find anyway.
+Don’t bother trying to find fresh chorizo; just go with the pre-cooked links you can find just about anywhere these days.
 Alternatively, cut up hot dogs work too and they’re super nostalgic as well!

 1 cup chopped yellow onions